-We introduce the concept of information capacity, which is calculated from signal power, noise power, and bandwidth, then we describe an enhancement to the ISO 12233 slanted-edge e-SFR algorithm that we implemented to improve measurement accuracy and consistency.

-Next, we describe the two methods for calculating noise power (and hence information capacity) from the familiar slanted-edge (e-SFR) test pattern, specified by the ISO 12233:2014/2017/2023 standard [1].
+We introduce the concept of information capacity, which is calculated from signal power, noise power, and bandwidth, then we describe two methods for calculating noise power (and hence information capacity) in the presence of the signal from the familiar slanted-edge (e-SFR) test pattern, specified by the ISO 12233:2014/2017/2023 standard [1].

-- 1. The edge variance method, which calculates spatially dependent noise power, $\sigma_s^2(x)$, and - 2.
-The noise image method, which calculates frequencydependent noise (noise power spectrum, NPS(f)), as well as several additional metrics, including noise equivalent quanta, NEQ, and metrics for object and edge detection, SNRi, and Edge SNRi.
+- 1. The edge variance method, which calculates spatially dependent noise power, $\sigma_s^2(x)$ , and - The noise image method, which calculates frequencydependent noise (noise power spectrum, NPS(f)), as well as several additional metrics, including Noise Equivalent Quanta, NEQ, and metrics for object and edge detection, SNRi, and Edge SNRi.